The Museum is open Wed–Mon, 10:00 AM–5:00 PM. The Sea Center on Stearns Wharf is open daily, 10:00 AM–5:00 PM.

 Located just beyond the Sprague Butterfly Pavilion, the renovated and ADA-accessible Museum Backyard is a nature play area nestled in the oak woodland along Mission Creek.
 It is open daily during announced Museum hours and free with paid Museum admission.

-• Backyard Creek: Our human-made creek in the woods sets the scene for relaxation, exploration, and play for guests of all ages.
+• Backyard Creek: Our human-made creek in the woods sets a relaxing and playful scene for guests of all ages.
+Race our wooden boats or make a splash!
 The creek water is chemically treated to a public pool standard.

 • Boardwalk: A beautiful elevated walkway that winds through forest and creek, making nature accessible to all.